vslinko/obsidian-outliner/specs/features/ShiftTabBehaviourOverride.spec.md

   - qwe
 ```

-# obsidian-outliner:outdent-list should outdent in case #144
+# Shift-Tab should outdent in case #144

 - applyState: